-This form must be used to apply for the burial of the remains of an adult or child in Scotland.
+This form must be used to apply for the burial of the remains of a stillborn baby in Scotland.
+A stillborn baby is a baby delivered after 24 weeks gestation without showing any signs of life.
 The application is made to the burial authority you want to carry out the burial.
 The burial authority is the organisation responsible for managing the burial ground where the burial is to take place.